 To be the most effective agents of change toward a livable, equitable future, we will not only address the symptoms of injustice but also look more deeply into its causes to work for wider, systemic change.

-We sponsor occasional film screenings, including such documentaries as Other Side of the Hill, Kiss the Ground, From Seed to Seed, The Devil We Know, The Wisdom to Survive, Paris to Pittsburgh,This Changes Everything, Chasing Ice, Inequality for All, Climate Refugees, Act of Faith: the Rev. Emery Andrews Story, and From the Ashes.
+Past film screenings include such documentaries as Other Side of the Hill, Kiss the Ground, From Seed to Seed, The Devil We Know, The Wisdom to Survive, Paris to Pittsburgh,This Changes Everything, Chasing Ice, Inequality for All, Climate Refugees, Act of Faith: the Rev. Emery Andrews Story, and From the Ashes.